Ockenfuss/tipps/CommandLineTipps.md

-jpegoptim -S20% -d dir/ file.jpg #reduce quality to 20% filesize and save in dir/ exiftool file.jpg #show metadata exiftool -all= file.jpg #remove all metadata
+jpegoptim -S20% -d dir/ file.jpg #reduce quality to 20% filesize and save in dir/ exiftool file.jpg #show metadata exiftool -all= file.jpg #remove all metadata identify -format '%w %h %f\n' *.jpg #get width and height in pixels for a list of images
 ```

 ## Video